JackJack33/COE332/homework05/README.md

 ## Overview

 This project involves tracking the International Space Station by fetching data from NASA's website and analyzing various parameters (range, closest epoch, average speed, and instantaneous speed) in Python.
 This is also a Flask app, enabling data to be requested and sent over the internet.
+The data can be accessed from this link, however the program will access it automatically: https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml

 ### Scripts
 `iss_tracker.py`